 [ performing ensembles ]

-Each year, the Philharmonia’s concert series in historic Woolsey Hall offers a broad range of repertoire under conductor Shinik Hahm as well as distinguished guest conductors.
+Each year, the Yale Philharmonia’s concert series in historic Woolsey Hall offers a broad range of repertoire under principal conductor Peter Oundjian and distinguished guest conductors.
 Recent seasons have featured guest conductors including John Adams, Krzysztof Penderecki, William Christie, Marin Alsop, and James Conlon.
 The orchestra plays not only the symphonic repertoire but concertos, new music, and choral works.

 Standard $17 • Yale Faculty & Staff $13 • Students FREE

 Standard $12 • Yale Faculty & Staff $8 • Students FREE